deathcap/kb-bindings/README.md

 ```

+See the demo at [http://deathcap.github.io/kb-bindings-ui/](http://deathcap.github.io/kb-bindings-ui/)

-### Why not events?
+### Why both polling and events?

-Events are great!
-I love them.
-But when you're writing game logic, oftentimes you want the frame event to drive the simulation -- and dealing with the keyboard as a separate evented interface can be troublesome in this regard.

 This module provides both a polling object and up/down events for each binding, so you
-can use which ever is most convenient for your application (level-triggered or edge-triggered).
+can use which ever is most convenient for your application (level-triggered or edge-triggered),
+all with a unified shared set of bindings.

 ## API